gcalmettes/reveal.js-d3/README.md

 # Reveal.js-d3 (reveald3)

 [Reveal.js](https://github.com/hakimel/reveal.js/) plugin to integrate any javascript-based visualization (from pure [D3](https://d3js.org) visualizations to visualizations made with react-based libraries, like [semiotic](https://emeeks.github.io/semiotic/#/) for example) into HTML slides and trigger transitions/animations fully compatible with the Reveal.js `data-fragment-index` fragements attribute.
+More generally, you can embed anything that can be rendered in an `.html` file (including embedding of a full website, served locally or remotely).
 [Check out the live demo](https://gcalmettes.github.io/reveal.js-d3/demo/) (navigate from slide to slide with right/left arrows) and [code of the demo examples](https://github.com/gcalmettes/reveal.js-d3/tree/master/demo).

 ## Browser compatibility: